 Make Sure Your Blog Has All The Essentials

 I personally recommend building your blog around WordPress.
-I have spent a year with Google’s Blogger but I felt I couldn’t function with it as well as I do now with WP.
 WordPress has an inbuilt community, which functions amazingly, that has really helped boost my confidence with my reviews, it is also connected to Facebook, Twitter and other social media platforms which helps promote your posts.